01-edu/public/subjects/carbon-copy/README.md

 #### Phase 3: JS interactions (mandatory & optional)

 If you made it until here pretty fast, now the fun will begin!
-You're gonna add a bunch of JS interactions to make things appear / disappear / change in the HTML & CSS by linking a JS [script](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) to your `index.html`.
+You're going to add a bunch of JS interactions to make elements appear / disappear / change in the HTML & CSS by linking a JS [script](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) to your `index.html`.

 - Change the order of the pictures when clicking on the pictures' section, [toggling](https://developer.mozilla.org/fr/docs/Web/API/Element/classList) the pre-defined class `row-reverse` from the CSS file `styles.css`.